iapyeh/sshscript/v3a/SSHScript v3 Documents/Advanced/looping-output.md

 ---
-title: "Streaming Output"
+title: "Streaming and Looping Output"
-parent: "Advanced Session API"
+parent: "How-to Guides"
 grand_parent: "SSHScript v3.1 Documentation"
-nav_order: 4
+nav_order: 7
 ---

-# Streaming Output
+# Streaming and Looping Output

 Long-running programs can produce output well before they exit.
 `Session.enter()` exposes that output as it arrives, so Python can process a